Listen to this article

 d.
 Public announcements

 Many exporters know little about the importance of registering their trademark in China.
 In fact, China is a first to file country, which means that if you don’t register your trademark in time, someone else might, and probably will, do it.
+In countries like Singapore, registering your trademark should be one of your first tasks.

 The process to register for a trademark takes around 16-24 months, be sure to start the process well in advance.
 If you’re not resident in China, or have a foreign company, you’re obliged to work with a local trademark agent who will help you to register the trademark.